 Kunde (pronounced: kün-dey, spelled: ཀུན་བདེ།) Institute, a center for Tibetan wellness and healing, was founded by Doctor Yangdron Kalzang in 2004.
 The name “Kunde” was given to the center by her root teacher, Kenpo Troru Tsenam Rinpoche, one of the most highly respected scholars of traditional Tibetan Medicine in Tibet.
 In Tibetan, “Kunde” means “may all beings be healthy, wealthy and happy.”
 Dedicated to the mission of benefiting all people with affordable, integrative health services, Kunde offers a variety of traditional Tibetan and Asian medical modalities.
 Offices are located in Daly City and Berkeley.

-Founder; Licensed Acupuncturist, Menpa (Doctor of Tibetan Medicine), Candidate of DAOM
+Founder; Licensed Acupuncturist, Menpa (Doctor of Tibetan Medicine), DAOM

 Menpa Yangdron is a licensed acupuncturist and herbalist, who has completed a Masters degree in Traditional Chinese Medicine from Five Branches University in Santa Cruz, California.
 She is currently pursuing her Doctorate of Acupuncture & Oriental Medicine at Five Branches University.
 She was born in Tibet and was first introduced to Tibetan Medicine as a young child by her uncle, who served as Chief Physician for the Integrative Unit of the Tibetan Medical Hospital (Men-Tsee-Khang) in Lhasa.
 She was later fortunate to work under his supervision at the Tibetan Medical Hospitals in Lhasa and Chengdu.
 Menpa Yangdron earned her Tibetan Medicine degree from the Tibetan Medical University in Lhasa, Tibet.
 She has been practicing Tibetan Medicine for over 20 years and she speaks and teaches throughout the United States, Canada, and Europe.